 Why You Should Use Dog Treats During Training

-Food Treats Are Powerful
+Food Treats Are a Powerful Reinforcer

 Food is used as a reinforcer when training your dog.
 A reinforcer is something that causes the frequency of an action (or inaction) to increase.
 For example, every time you reinforce a sit position with a reward, you are increasing the likelihood that your dog will sit more often.
 For the vast majority of dogs, the reward of choice is food.